w3c/wai-curricula/content/designer/images-and-graphics.md

 * describe the differences between decorative and non-decorative images depending on the type of information conveyed by the image and the overall context
 * describe different ways to present information contained in an image in the surrounding content so that the image can be considered decorative
-* assess the amount of decorative images in use based on other images in the content and on the overall context
+* assess the potential distraction and cognitive overload from using too many decorative images
 * explain how the overuse of decorative images could become distracting for some users and slow down loading times and interaction for other users
 * identify related requirements for developers to code decorative images so that they are skipped by assistive technologies